ShadiNrz/CSSpark_Bot/readme.md

 ## Overview

 This bot is designed increase engagement on the r/CompSocial.
-It's built using Python 3 and the PRAW package.
+It's built using Python 3, MongoDB, and the PRAW package.

 ## Requirements